donut9164/Terminal-clone/README.md

 ## Release Version

-**Current Release Version: 5.2**
+**Current Release Version: 3.3**

-**Release Date: August 26, 2023**
+**Release Date: August 20, 2023**

-We're excited to introduce the initial release of Terminal Clone, version 0.1.0.
-This marks an important milestone in our project's development, bringing a range of features and functionalities to provide a comprehensive command-line experience.
+We're excited to introduce the initial release of Terminal Clone, version 3.3 This marks an important milestone in our project's development, bringing a range of features and functionalities to provide a comprehensive command-line experience.
 While this release is not the final product, it demonstrates our commitment to creating a versatile and user-friendly terminal simulation.

-### Version 2.1
-**Release Date: August 9, 2023**

-- Fixed Bug: Resolved an issue preventing internet connection.
-- Fixed Connectivity Issue: Addressed problems with connecting.
-- Performance Improvement: Optimized performance for better responsiveness.

-### Version 2.0
-**Release Date: August 5, 2023**
-- Added Login Command
-- Added Internet Commands: `.connect` and `.connect_state`

-### Version 1.3
-**Release Date: July 31, 2023**
-- Bug Fixes: Resolved several bugs
-- Error Fix: Fixed issues with `.test` command execution

-### Version 1.2
-**Release Date: July 29, 2023**
-- Bug Fixes: Addressed various minor bugs

-### Version 1.1
-**Release Date: July 27, 2023**
-- Bug Fixes: Fixed specific bugs

-### Version 1.0
-**Release Date: September 24, 2023**
-- Added Basic Commands
-- Introduced System Test Function: `.test` command
+For detailed release notes and changes, please refer to the [changelog](https://github.com/donut9164/Terminal-clone/blob/main/changelog.txt) file.

 ### Future Plans and Feedback

 We're dedicated to continuing the development of Terminal Clone and expanding its capabilities in upcoming releases.
 Your feedback is invaluable to us, and we encourage you to share your thoughts, suggestions, and ideas for improvement.
 Together, we can shape the future of this project and create an even more powerful and educational tool.